(Photo: Department of Home Affairs website)

 Children aged 18 and over

 Show proof your child is studying fulltime and financially dependent upon you.
-For example, paying their study fees, travel costs, clothing etc. If they live with you provide copies of their bank statements or ATO documents with your address.
+For example, paying their study fees, living and travel costs, clothing etc. If they live with you provide copies of their bank statements or ATO documents with your address.

 New Zealand Police check

 Request a New Zealand criminal conviction history for each visa applicant aged 16 or older.
 The Department of Home Affairs may ask for one even if the applicant has resided in Australia for more than 10 years.
 Tick the box at step 3 of the form – Full record of convictions – to request your full record.
-There is no fee, it remains valid for 12 months, and takes 1-3 months to be processed.
+There is no fee, it remains valid for six months, and takes 1-3 months to be processed.

 Australian National Police Check